Fundamental Bounds on Online Strategic Classification: Overview of Results

 In \Cref{sec:deterministic}, we analyze the strategic setting and provide upper and lower bounds of the mistake bound, both characterized by the \emph{maximum degree} of vertices in the manipulation graph, which we denote with $\Delta$.
 On the lower bound side, we show in \Cref{thm:deterministic-lower-bound} that no deterministic algorithm is able to achieve $o(\Delta)$ mistake bound, and this barrier exists even when $|\cH|=O(\Delta)$.
 On the upper bound side, we propose \Cref{alg:halving} that achieves mistake bound $O(\Delta\ln|\cH|)$ by incorporating the graph structure into the vanilla $\Halving$ algorithm.

 We then move to the agnostic strategic setting and propose \Cref{alg:biased-weighted-maj-vote} which achieves a mistake bound of $O(\Delta\cdot\OPT+\Delta\ln|\mathcal{H}|)$, where $\OPT$ denotes the minimum number of mistakes made by the best classifier in $\mathcal{H}$.
-This bound is $\Delta$-multiplicative of the bound achieved by the weighted majority vote algorithm in the non-strategic setting.
-We complement this result with a lower bound showing that no deterministic algorithm can achieve $o(\Delta\cdot\OPT)$ mistake bound.
+This bound is $\Delta$-multiplicative of the bound achieved by the weighted majority vote algorithm in the non-strategic setting. {Furthermore, we extend our results to the setting where the input graph is a supergraph of the true manipulation graph, i.e., it contains all the edges in the true manipulation graph but it might also contain some fake edges (\Cref{remark:supergraph}).} We complement this result with a lower bound showing that no deterministic algorithm can achieve $o(\Delta\cdot\OPT)$ mistake bound.
 In order to overcome the $\Delta$-multiplicative barrier, we study the use of randomization in the next two models.

 \textbf{Fractional Classifiers:} In this setting, we consider two models of cost function: the \emph{free-edges} cost model, where traveling one edge is cost-free but the second edge costs infinity, and the \emph{weighted graph} model, where agents can travel multiple edges and pay for the sum of costs of edges.
 In the free-edges model, we show that no learner can overcome the mistake lower bound $\frac{\Delta}{2}\cdot\OPT$, and provide an upper bound of $O(\Delta\cdot\OPT+\Delta\ln|\mathcal{H}|)$ based on~\Cref{alg:biased-weighted-maj-vote}.
 In the weighted graph model, we show a mistake lower bound of $\frac{{\Delta}}{4}\cdot\OPT$, and an upper bound of $O(\Tilde{\Delta}\cdot\OPT+\Tilde{\Delta}\ln|\mathcal{H}|)$, which is obtained by running \Cref{alg:biased-weighted-maj-vote} on the \emph{expanded manipulation graph} $\Tilde{G}$ that is constructed by connecting all pairs of nodes $(u,v)\in \cX^2$ where $\Cost(u,v)\leq 1$, and $\Tilde{\Delta}$ denotes the maximum degree of $\Tilde{G}$.
 In particular, our construction for the lower bound satisfies $\Tilde{\Delta}=\Delta$, so this result also implies that no learner is able to surpass the $\frac{\Tilde{\Delta}}{4}$-multiplicative regret.